oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 definitions*, *group definitions*, *property definitions*, *attribute definitions*, and *parameter definitions*.

-### 5.1.2 Templates and Entity Assignments <a name=templates-and-entity-assignments></a>
+### 5.1.2 Templates and Entity Assignments

+The
-The service templates introduced in the [section on Reuse and Modularity](#tosca-promotes-reuse-and-modularity) are defined in TOSCA files and expressed using statements in the TOSCA language.
-Service templates define directed graphs that consist of *node templates* and *requirements*.
-Node templates specify a node type used for the template and then add additional information using pairs of keynames and associated values.
+service templates introduced in Section 2 are defined in TOSCA files and expressed using statements in the TOSCA language.
+Service representation graphs are directed graphs of nodes and relationships resolved from service templates that consist of *node templates* and *requirements*.
+Node templates specify a particular node type and then add additional information using pairs of keynames and associated values.
 Service templates may include other templates as well such as relationship templates, groups, policies etc.